WA Workers Compensation Law Changes 2024: What You Need To Know

 Modernised Workers Compensation Laws for WA

-Though some changes to the Workers’ Compensation Act may seem small, they can have a large impact on the way the Act is interpreted by the Courts.
-These changes will affect a majority of work injury cases going forward.
+Some changes to the Workers’ Compensation Act may seem small and it has been stated that “the intention of the changes is to modernise the Act, not change any of the fundamentals”.
+However, this will likely still have an impact as the wording of the 1981 Act were interpreted by the Courts over 40 odd years.
+These changes in the wording will likely have an effect (from the 1981 Act) on a lot of work injury cases going forward.
 It’s important for both employees and currently injured workers to understand how this new Act will affect their rights to compensation in the future.

 Anvil Legal’s workers’ compensation lawyers can help you navigate the nuances of these new changes specific to your work injury.
 Contact us today to have your claim reviewed by a qualified and well-experienced lawyer.